Finding the VIN number or data plate information on a manufactured mobile home can sometimes be tricky.

-When you think data plate you probably think of a piece of metal with numbers hooked to the outside of your mobile home.
+So, when you think data plate you probably think of a piece of metal with numbers hooked to the outside of your mobile home.

-?There are small plates hooked to the outside of mobile homes near the back but these are referred to as Hud tags or Red tags and they do very little to tell you about your mobile home.
+?There are small plates hooked to the outside of mobile homes near the back.
+However, these are referred to as HUD tags or Red tags.
+These tags do very little to tell you about your mobile home.

 Why are data plates important: VIN or SERIAL numbers